cytomining/DeepProfiler-handbook/_sources/docs/07-profiling.md

 ## **7.4 Profiling with Cell Painting CNN model:**

-Cell Painting CNN was pre-trained on diverse dataset (almost 500 treatments and two controls in two different cell lines: U2OS and A549) of Cell Painting images and can be used primarly for processing of new Cell Painting experiments.
+Cell Painting CNN was pre-trained on the diverse dataset (almost 500 treatments and two controls in two different cell lines: U2OS and A549) of Cell Painting images and can be used primarily for the processing of new Cell Painting experiments.

 To run an experiment, an experiment folder should be created manually in `/outputs/`, for example  `/outputs/experiment/` and then create a checkpoint folder `/outputs/experiment/checkpoint/`.
 The model should be copied into this folder.
 After it, the usage of the model does not differ from self-trained models, a configuration example: